-Upon entry to Radnor House, pupils are placed into one of four Houses named after literary figures with connections to Alexander Pope.
-Swift, Parnell, Pope and Voltaire
+When they join the school, our pupils are placed into one of four Houses named after literary figures with connections to Twickenham – Parnell, Pope, Swift and Voltaire.

-The House system offers our pupils the opportunity to thrive through competition in the Arts, sport and all round achievement.
-House allegiance and identity is encouraged and fostered throughout the school.
-Each House is led by a House Master or Mistress whose role it is to celebrate the uniqueness of every pupil and motivate them to do their very best personally, for their House and school as they compete for the annual House Shield.
+The House system offers our pupils the opportunity to thrive through competitions in the arts, sport and all-round achievement, with House allegiance and identity fostered throughout the school.
+Each House is led by a member of staff as the Head of House, whose role is to encourage everyone to contribute to the collective success of their House and to get involved wherever they can as they compete for the annual House Shield.

-Thomas Parnell was a poet and clergyman and was a close friend of Alexander Pope.
-Together with Pope and Jonathan Swift they formed the “Scriblerus” club and were profound literary figures of the day.
+Thomas Parnell was a poet and clergyman who was a close friend of Alexander Pope.
+Together with Jonathan Swift, they formed the Scriblerus Club and were profound literary figures of the day.
 Parnell was a creative and hardworking man who was dedicated to the arts and the development of the Romantic era.